 Your Guide to the World of Digital Advertising Acronyms Here are 155 common advertising acronyms that every advertiser should know.
 Advertising technology changes so rapidly that even the most seasoned advertisers sometimes stumble across a new acronym.
 Whether you're...read more

 1. Brand Your Video and Include a Compelling CTA Make sure you have a consistent brand image throughout your video — whether it’s your logo, color scheme, verbiage or the messaging that you’re using.
-Always make sure your video branding is consistent...read more
+Always make sure your video branding is consistent with any of the...read more